daniyalas/khiAI-playlist-streamlit/README.md

 ## Overview
 The chatbot uses Karachi.AI's chatbot API to fetch video playlist results and present them to the user.
-Click [here][https://mhemani-youtube-bot.herokuapp.com/docs#/default/reply_user_api_youtube__post] to check out the API documenatation.
+Click [here][link_to_API_docs] to check out the API documenatation.

 To check out the chatbot yourself, click [here][link_to_app].